cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 | **Channel Creation**         | Relayer   | A channel is created and linked to an underlying light client on both chains.           |
 | **Channel Registration**     | Relayer             | Registers the `counterpartyChannelId` on both chains, linking the channels.  |

 > **Note:** The relayer is required to execute `createClient` (as defined in ICS-02) before calling `createChannel`, since the `clientId` input parameter MUST be known.
-The `createClient` message (as defined in ICS-02) may be bundled with the `createChannel` message in a single multiMsgTx.
+The `createClient` message may be bundled with the `createChannel` message in a single multiMsgTx.
 The setup procedure is a prerequisite for starting the packet stream.
 If any of the steps has been missed, this would trigger an error during the packet handlers execution.

 Below we provide the setup sequence diagrams.